-She was a member of the First

-United Presbyterian Church, Plymouth, and a member of the Senior

-Citizens' Club of Plymouth.

-Surviving are three sons, John K.

-of Brighton; Arthur L., Jr. of

-Brighton; and Robert D. of Taylor; two daughters, Mrs. George J. (Rita) Emmer of Wayne and Mrs. Roscoe (Betty) Walker of Plymouth.
+She was a member of the First United Presbyterian Church, Plymouth, and a member of the Senior Citizens' Club of Plymouth.
+Surviving are three sons, John K. of Brighton; Arthur L., Jr. of Brighton; and Robert D. of Taylor; two daughters, Mrs. George J. (Rita) Emmer of Wayne and Mrs.

-She is also survived by one sister, Mrs. George (Rosabel) Brush of Detroit; five brothers, Joseph of Seattle; Ector of Ft.
+Roscoe (Betty) Walker of Plym She is also survived by one sister, Mrs. George (Rosabel) Brush of Detroit; five brothers, Joseph of Seattle; Ector of Ft.
 Myers, Fla.; Victor, George and William of Detroit.
-Also surviving are 10 grand-children and three great grand- Funeral services were held Oct.
-2 at the Schrader Funeral Home with the Rev. Henry J. Walch officiat-ing.
-Burial was in Forest Lawn metery, Detroit.
-WILLIAM B. DOWNING Masonic funeral services were held for William Byron Downing, 288 N. Harvey St., on Oct.
+Also surviving are 10 grand-children and three great grand-children

+Funeral services were held Oct.
+2 at the Schrader Funeral Home with the Rev. Henry J. Walch officiating.
+Burial was in Forest Lawn Cemetery, Detroit.

+WILLIAM B. DOWNING

+Masonic funeral services were held for William Byron Downing, held for William Byron Downing, 288 N. Harvey St., on Oct.
 1 at the Schrader Funeral Home with the Rev. Edward Castner officiating.
 Burial was in Riverside Cemetery.
 Mr. Downing, 72, died Sept.
 28 at University Hospital, Ann Arbor, after an illness of several months.
 Born Oct.
-8, 1892 in Livonia, he was the son of Byron and Ella (Mc-Kinney) Downing.
+6, 1892 in Livonia, he was the son of Byron and Ella (Mc-Kinney) Downing.
 He spent his entire lifetime in the Plymouth area, and was a retired special representative for the National Biscuit Co.
-He was a member of the Plymouth Rock Masonic Lodge, 47, F & A M. F & A M.
+He was a member of the Co.
+He was a member of the Plymouth Rock Masonic Lodge, 47,

+F & A M.

 He is survived by his wife, Winifred; one daughter, Mrs. Robert (Janice) Vogtlin, Crown Point, Ind.; one son, Russell W. Downing, Cherry Point, No. Carolina; and six grandchildren.

+Mrs. Anna Freund, 624 Maple St., died Oct.
+3 at St. Joseph Mercy Hospital, Ann Arbor, at the age of 73.
 ANNA FREUND

-Mrs. Anna Freund, 624 Maple St.,

-died Oct.
-3 at St. Joseph Mercy

-Hospital, Ann Arbor, at the age

-was the wife of Gustave Freun who preceded her in death in 1950.

-She moved to Plymouth in 1921

-from Midland and was a member of

-St..
-Peter's Evangelical Lutheran

-Church and a member of the Ladles

-Aid of St. Peter's.
+Born Nov.
+17, 1891 in Yugoslavia she was the wife of Gustave Freund who preceded her in death in 1950.
+She moved to Plymouth in 1921 from Midland and was a member of St..
+Peter's Evangelical Lutheran Church and a member of the Ladies Aid of St. Peter's.

-Mrs. Freund is survived by one son, Albin Krizman, and one grandson.
-One son preceded her in death Funeral services were held Oct.
+Mrs. Freund is survived by one son, Albin Arizman, and one grand-son.
+One son preceded her in death ness of three weeks.

+Funeral services were held Oct.
 6 at St. Peter's Lutheran Church with Vicar Carl Pagel officiating.
 Burial was in Riverside Cametery.

 ROSCOE J. PIERSON Roscoe J. Pierson, 73, of Wayne died Oct.
-11 at.
-St. Joseph Mercy Hospital, Ann Arbor, after an ill- Hospital, Ann Arbor, after an illness of three weeks.
+11 at St. Joseph Mercy Hospital, Ann Arbor, after an ill-

 Born in Merem Station, Ind., he was the son of James and Virginia (Lemon) Pierson.
+He had lived in (Lemon) Pierson.
 He had lived in the community for 25 years.
-Surviving Mr. Pierson are his wife, Edith; three sons, Michael J., John L., and James T.; five daughters, Mrs. Margaret Wilson, Mrs. Mary Garrippee, Mrs. Esther Certo, Mrs. Helena Mills, and Mrs. Patricia Roginski.
-Patricia Roginski.
+Surviving Mr. Pierson are his wife, Edith; three sons, Michael J., John L., and James T.; five daugh-ters, Mrs. Margaret Wilson, Mrs. Mary Garrippee, Mrs. Esther Certo, Mrs. Helena Mills, and Mrs. Mrs. Helena Mi Patricia Roginski.